Foot Reflexology: 15 Amazing Pressure Points On Your Feet | Herbal Goodness

 The KD 1 pressure point is located on the depression you feel below the joint of the big toe.
 Find this spot between the big toe and second toe, and give it a squeeze with your thumb.

-Massage for two or three minutes to rid yourself of insomnia, night sweats, palpitations, hot flashes, memory loss and anxiety.
+Massage for two or three minutes to rid yourself of insomnia, night sweats, palpitations, and hot flashes.

-Foot reflexology has also been found to reduce pain following breast surgery.
+Foot reflexology has also been found to calm pain following breast surgery.

 • Da Dun (LV 1)